Ficool

 "Carter!
 I'm surprised to see you here!"
 Felix approached Carter.

 "I'm not sure."
 Felix scratched his head.
-"He says he'd to bombed Dynasty Tower to prevent, Lolita from bombing Opal city.
+"He says he'd bomb Dynasty Tower to prevent Lolita from bombing Opal City.
 I'm not sure if I believe what he says is true or not."

-"My grandparents used to own that cellar.
-They were killed when the atomic bomb was dropped on the island.
-Their house—gone.
-Grey Island used to be called Purple Island, you know.
-Famous for its grapes.
-Now it's just ash and silence."
+"My grandparents owned that cellar.
+They died when the atomic bomb hit, and their house went with them.
+Grey Island used to be called Purple Island—famous for its grapes.
+Now, it's just ash and silence.

 Felix was quiet for a moment, piecing it together—until a voice interrupted his thoughts.

-"If Felix hadn't wasted time on you, maybe Fox would still be alive," Kip snapped.
+"If Felix hadn't wasted time trying to save your skin, Fox might actually be breathing," Kip countered.

 Carter's eyes narrowed.
 "Fox was a lost cause.
-I could tell from one look—his injuries were fatal."
+One look told me his injuries were fatal."

 "You're not a fucking doctor!"
 Kip shouted.